FAQs for participants

 When will my next interview be?

-We will be in contact with you prior to your next interview, which is likely to be in late 2023 or early 2024.
+We will be in contact with you prior to your next interview, which will be in 2025/2026.

 Please ensure we have your most up-to-date contact information by updating your details.